tylercroberts/MendeleyToNotion/README.md

 ![MendeleyToNotionScreenshot](docs/MendeleyToNotion_screenshot.png)
 ---

-## Update
-This hasn't been tested out after Mendeley's Sept 1, 2022 changes.
-It is not clear how long the API will remain available for easy access to Mendeley data.

 ## Usage
 1. Register an app on Mendeley's developer portal (follow instructions [online](https://dev.mendeley.com/))
 2. Obtain its `clientID`, `clientSecret` and `redirectURL` and add it to `secrets/secrets_mendeley.json` in the following format: